 Access to the following information is provided through the Assessor's Office:

-- Name of registered owner of property at a particular address.
-May be an individual or a business.
+Name of the registered owner of the property at a particular address.
+Maybe an individual or a business.

-- The Industrial Facilities Tax Exemption was designed to stimulate growth in industry through tax incentives.
+The Industrial Facilities Tax Exemption was designed to stimulate growth in the industry through tax incentives.
 It was established in 1974 by the State of Michigan.